 Do All Maine Coons Like Water?

-While many Maine Coons seem to enjoy the water, some individual cats will avoid it.
-They might have had a negative experience with water or if they were never introduced to it when young, so they might be like most cats and just prefer to drink from it and nothing else.
+While many Maine Coons seem to enjoy the water, some cats will avoid it.
+They might have had a negative experience with water or were never introduced to it when they were young, so they might be like most cats and prefer to drink from it and nothing else.

 Conclusion

 In any case, if you have a Maine Coon, you might want to be careful about leaving water glasses around the house.
-You are likely to find them knocked over, as well as puddles of water on your floor around any other water sources.
+You will likely find them knocked over and puddles of water on your floor around other water sources.
 But living with any cat is an adventure!

 Featured Image Credit: Nils Jacobi, Shutterstock